Undervolt with G-Helper: 4 Safe Steps for a Cooler Laptop

 Is Undervolting Safe?

 Before we get into the meat, please understand that software-based undervolting (specifically with G-Helper in this case) can not cause any permanent damage to your components.
 If you do go full throttle and end up pushing it too much, the worst that can happen is a crash or freezing of your computer.
-This is essentially a setting only used by G-Helper, so turning off the app will return performance back to normal.
+The g-helper undervolt setting is native to the app, so turning off the app will return performance to normal.

-In this guide we’re going to be using G-Helper, a free app used to edit laptops and tweak specs with ease.
-If you don’t have G-helper installed, you can check out my installation guide here.
+In this guide, we’re going to be using G-Helper, a free app used to edit laptops and tweak specs with ease.
+If you don’t have G-helper installed, you can check out my G-helper installation guide.

-To get started, open up G-Helper from your sidebar, and go over to the Fans + Power section.
-Opening this up will allow us to see the menu with all the control over our hardware.
+To get started, open up G-Helper from your sidebar and go over to the Fans + Power section.
+This menu contains the main section for more advanced controls; therefore, it is where we will be spending most of our time.

-In this menu, click the advance section and make sure you have the extra part of G-Helper downloaded.
-Once you see something similar to the image below, you know your in the right section
+In this menu, click the advanced section and make sure you have the extra part of G-Helper downloaded.
+Once you see something similar to the image below, you know you’re in the right section.

-As seen on the left of the image, the Undervolt section will be a simple slider, which you can choose to you liking – but be careful to not go to far.
+As seen on the left of the image, the main section will be a simple slider, which you can choose to your liking – but be careful not to go too far.
 As seen in the image, I have my ASUS Zephyrus (2024) set to -15W of Undervolting, which is a pretty safe amount.
-From personal testing some CPU’s can see glitches anywhere farther than -20 Watts, I’d recommend to start off within that range.
+From personal testing, some CPU’s can see glitches anywhere farther than -20 Watts.
+I’d recommend starting within that range.

 Step 3: Stress test for stability